 You get what you pay for with acrylic ink.
 This costs a little more, but it the color holds well when it’s thinned out.
 I use these sometimes, but I prefer the high flow acrylics when I need something lighter and thinner.

 Less expensive than Liquitex, but I find that I have to use more to keep the colors true when adding to the medium.
 BUT, it’s readily available at the local art store, so when I need something in a hurry I make that 40% off coupon work!

 I use Liquitex Professional Spray Paint and MTN Hardcore 2 Spray Paint.
-I also use Krylon.
+I also use Krylon in a pinch.
 Which is the best?
 I don’t have an answer for that because I just started using these and I’m working at a Kindergarten level with them.
 I’m leaning more toward the transparent colors from Liquitex layered over the opaque MTN.
 More on this some other time – I’m still playing. 🙂